lbaitemple/arduino_simulink/README.md

 # arduino_simulink

-This package is to write a Ultrasonic sonsor in Arduino Mega 2560
+This package is to write a Ultrasonic sensor in Arduino Mega 2560 to read distance in inch or centimeter.
+The sensor is a parallax ping ultrasonic sensor 28015 REV B.